Is Wealthify’s Stocks & Shares ISA Any Good?

 Wealthify’s Stocks & Shares ISA offers 5 investment options: Cautious, Tentative, Confident, Ambitious, and Adventurous.
 All of these strategies have a mix of low-cost passive and active funds.
 Funds contain a collection of investments and are a convenient and cost-effective way to invest.
 Investors also have the option to build an ethical portfolio.

-One downside to Wealthify is that, like Nutmeg, there are only a few investment options to choose from and not much flexibility – you can’t invest in individual shares and funds.
+One downside to Wealthify is that, there are only a few investment options to choose from and not much flexibility – you can’t invest in individual shares and funds.

 Fees